BA (Honours) Media

 Year two options

-celebrity culture storytelling applied photography event management global PR radio 1 TV 1 feature writing and publishing 1 and 2 documentary work-based learning 1 foreign language
+celebrity culture storytelling applied photography event management global PR radio 1 TV 1 feature writing and publishing 1 and 2 documentary work-based learning 1

 optional placement year